 DHCP is a service that is responsible for assigning IP addresses to computers on your network.
 Using DHCP takes the hassle out of managing your network IP addresses.
 DHCP is an essential part of using the PXE boot feature of your computers network card.

 Getting a company to setup and install your network will always be easier than planning and deploying your own network solution, but if you have the time and are willing to learn then you can save your school some money.
-This guide will attempt to help you to setup a Windows Server 2003 Domain for your school network.
+This guide will attempt to help you to setup a Windows Server 2003 Domain for…

 Planning a School Network

-Since ICT has become a major part of the school curriculum, the use of computers and IT resources has grown exponentially.
+ICT is major part of the school curriculum, the use of computers and IT resources has grown exponentially and continues to grow.
 Almost gone are the days of running a few standalone PCs, or running a Peer to Peer Internet enabled network.
 It is time to embrace the centralised server environment.
-It isn't as complex as it seems.
-This guide will help you to plan for your new network and give you some things to look out for when discussing a network with a third party company.
+It isn’t as complex as…